Connect with others who understand.

 Written by Emily Wagner, M.S.

-Updated on April 11, 2024
+Updated on April 11, 2025

 Symptoms of Bipolar 1 Disorder

-Both disorders are associated with depression.
-However, in bipolar 1 disorder, you may have mood swings brought on by manic episodes and depressive episodes.
 Manic episodes are characterized by energetic, excited, irritated, or elated feelings that persist for at least seven days or are intense enough to require hospitalization.
 You may experience hypomania, or hypomanic episodes, which are a milder form of manic episodes.
-Depressive episodes in bipolar 1 disorder generally occur for two weeks or longer.
+Depressive episodes in bipolar 1 disorder generally last two weeks or longer.

 Some people may experience manic and depressive symptoms at the same time.